Dirofilarioses in Cats

 Figure 10: thoracic radiograph (left lateral view) of a cat with acute dyspnea caused by HWD.
 A focal interstitial pattern (caudal lung lobes) was present.
 Courtesy of Luigi Venco.

-Filariae sometimes can be seen in the right heart chambers, pulmonary artery or distal caudal vena cava by echocardiography.
-The body wall of adult HW appears as double hyperechoic parallel lines (“railway lines”) because of reflection of ultrasound waves by the cuticle of the worm (figure 11).
+Filariae sometimes can be seen in the right heart chambers, pulmonary artery or distal caudal vena cava by echocardiography (Diakou et al., 2019).
+The body wall of adult HW appears as double hyperechoic parallel lines (“railway lines”) because of reflection of ultrasound waves by the cuticle of the worm (Figure 11).
 However, diagnostic sensitivity is operator-dependent, quantification of the worm burden is difficult and false negative as well as false positive evaluations are possible (Venco et al., 2015).

-Figure 11: echocardiograpy, right parasternal short axis view, in a cat with HWD.
+Figure 11: echocardiography, right parasternal short axis view, in a cat with HWD.
 The body wall of an adult HW appears as double hyperechoic parallel lines (arrow).
 Courtesy of Luigi Venco.

 Necropsy is the only diagnostic method available in cases of sudden death but also to confirm the disease when negative results of ante mortem diagnostic methods are obtained in suspected cases (Biasato et al., 2017).
 In these cases, the right side of the heart, pulmonary arteries, and ectopic sites, including the brain and spinal cord in case of neurological signs, must be carefully examined for adult worms (McCall et al., 2008; Simón et al., 2012; Jones et al., 2014).